 Created by Jim Nash Associates, the new design represents one of the highlights in the brand’s visual history, reflecting its playfulness and freshness.
 The large name “Crush” is in bold italics on the oval orange backing.
 The inner lines of the letters add volume, and the slope emphasizes dynamism and energy.
 The base’s orange color connects with the original taste of orange soda, which began the brand’s history.

 The exclusion of the word “Orange” from the design symbolized the expansion of the flavor line and the transition to a new level suitable for a wide audience.
-In Mexico, this option is still used on glass bottles, maintaining an atmosphere of classic and timeless style.
+In Mexico, this option is still used on glass bottles, maintaining a classic, timeless atmosphere.

 1973 – 1981

-The design has been updated with the addition of green as an outline for the letters and symbols of the composition.
+The design has been updated to add green outlines to the letters and symbols of the composition.
 The brand name was placed in the upper half of the orange rectangle.
-The font remained the same, but the inscription acquired integrity and expressiveness thanks to the green outline and the absence of spacing between the letters.
-Decorative symbols were added at the bottom: four white flowers, symbolizing orange blossoms, and two green leaves located in the right corner, emphasizing the natural origin of the drink.
-The new colors and shapes added energy and lightness to the design, linking it to the brightness and freshness of the orange flavor.
+The font remained the same, but the inscription gained integrity and expressiveness thanks to the green outline and the lack of spacing between letters.
+Decorative symbols were added at the bottom: four white flowers, symbolizing orange blossoms, and two green leaves in the right corner, emphasizing the drink’s natural origin.
+The new colors and shapes added energy and lightness to the design, linking it to the orange flavor’s brightness and freshness.

 1981 – 1990

-Between 1981 and 1990, the visual design took on a new dynamic and was even more aligned with associations with bright fruit flavors.
-The main brand name was executed in a bold, bright font using a green outline, enhancing the feeling of freshness.
+Between 1981 and 1990, the visual design took on a new dynamic and became even more aligned with bright fruit flavors.
+The main brand name was rendered in a bold, bright font with a green outline, enhancing a sense of freshness.
 The title is placed at an angle, adding dynamism to the composition.
 An important addition was an orange slice between the capital “C” and “h.”
-The slice emphasized the connection with the fruity nature of the product.
+The slice emphasized the product’s fruity nature.

 1990 – 2000

 In the 1990 version, the design acquired a more orderly look due to the direct placement of all details.
-The title is placed on a bright orange background of a rectangular shape, enhancing the visual perception.
-The font remains the same, with a green outline, but now the text is smooth, without slanting, and gives the whole composition a balanced look.
+The title is placed on a bright orange rectangular background, enhancing visual perception.
+The font remains the same, with a green outline, but now the text is smooth and unslanted, giving the whole composition a balanced look.

 An orange slice, preserved from previous versions, is located at the top of the design.
 The combination of rich orange and yellow colors adds brightness, emphasizing the product’s naturalness.
-The new symbol is a yellow line under the name, visually separating the text and emphasizing the integrity of the design.
+The new symbol is a yellow line beneath the name, visually separating the text and emphasizing the design’s integrity.
 The overall composition became brighter and more dynamic, reflecting the brand’s desire to strengthen the association with joy and refreshing tastes.

 2000 – 2007

-In the next design, the idea was implemented to enhance visual associations with the fruit flavors and energy of the drink.
-The name is made in the usual font but with a location on a diagonal arch, adding dynamics to the entire composition.
+In the next design, the idea was implemented to enhance visual associations with the drink’s fruit flavors and energy.
+The name is rendered in the usual font but positioned on a diagonal arch, adding dynamism to the entire composition.

 The orange slice has become a key visual symbol.
 It is placed at the top of the name, forming a bright accent, and rich shades of yellow and orange enhance the effect of freshness and naturalness.
-Additionally, splashes are added and stylized in a playful and free manner, emphasizing the lightness and pleasure of drinking the drink.
+Additionally, splashes are added and stylized in a playful, free manner, emphasizing the lightness and pleasure of drinking.
 They enhance the association with juice and soda.

 The word “orange” has been incorporated into the design for the Chile, Guatemala, and Panama markets, highlighting the brand’s local connection to its original taste.
 The composition has become more appealing to young audiences, conveying a sense of joy, freshness, and energy.